Patient Information Leaflets

 Leaflets can be translated on-demand by pressing the 'Accessibility' button at the top of this page, and then choose 'Translate this page'.
 Alternatively you can request leaflets in another language or format by contacting our Patient and Family Experience Team.

-Tethered spinal cord and the treatment for it
+What is a subarachnoid haemorrhage and the treatment for it